 - 2 tablespoons buttermilk (or use 2 scant tablespoons milk and 1 teaspoon lemon juice)

 - Preheat oven to 350ºF/180ºC.

-- Place unpeeled bananas on a baking tray and roast until the skin turns completely dark and the inside is lightly soft to the touch.
+- Place unpeeled bananas on a baking tray and roast until the skin turns completely dark and the inside is lightly soft to the touch, around 40 minutes.
 Let cool and mash.

-- In a bowl combine flour, baking powder and soda.
+- In a bowl sift together flour, baking powder and baking soda.
 Set aside.